pavkids84-dev/cloud-infrastructure-labs/linux/shell-script/README.md

 bash -x script-name.sh
 ```

-Run inside the current shell when the lab specifically requires it:
+Run inside the current shell when a lab specifically requires it:

 ```bash
 source ./script-name.sh